 How to Reach Hauz Khas Fort

-- Uber/ Ola – Hauz Khas is located in the posh areas of the south Delhi.
+- Uber/ Ola – Hauz Khas is in the posh areas of south Delhi.
 So if you’re staying there, you can opt for a cab.
 But the area is usually jam-packed during peak office hours.
 So, avoid cabs in peak hours.